Iowa State faces Princeton in First 4 matchup

 BOTTOM LINE: Iowa State takes on Princeton in the First Four round of the NCAA Tournament.

-The Cyclones have gone 13-7 against Big 12 opponents, with a 9-4 record in non-conference play.
-Iowa State ranks sixth in college basketball with 19.3 assists per game.
-Emily Ryan leads the Cyclones averaging 6.2.
+The Cyclones’ record in Big 12 play is 13-7, and their record is 9-4 against non-conference opponents.
+Iowa State leads the Big 12 with 27.3 defensive rebounds per game led by Addy Brown averaging 6.6.

-The Tigers’ record in Ivy League action is 12-3.
-Princeton ranks third in the Ivy League with 31.2 rebounds per game led by Fadima Tall averaging 6.3.
+The Tigers’ record in Ivy League play is 12-3.
+Princeton is second in the Ivy League with 21.5 defensive rebounds per game led by Fadima Tall averaging 4.7.

 Iowa State makes 47.3% of its shots from the field this season, which is 9.7 percentage points higher than Princeton has allowed to its opponents (37.6%).
-Princeton averages 66.8 points per game, 0.1 fewer than the 66.9 Iowa State gives up.
+Princeton averages 6.1 made 3-pointers per game this season, 2.3 fewer made shots on average than the 8.4 per game Iowa State gives up.

-TOP PERFORMERS: Ryan is averaging 9.8 points, 6.2 assists and 1.8 steals for the Cyclones.
-Audi Crooks is averaging 24.8 points and 7.9 rebounds while shooting 62.3% over the past 10 games.
+TOP PERFORMERS: Audi Crooks is scoring 23.2 points per game with 7.6 rebounds and 1.5 assists for the Cyclones.
+Brown is averaging 16.5 points and 8.4 rebounds while shooting 44.6% over the past 10 games.

-Tall is averaging 10.3 points and 6.3 rebounds for the Tigers.
-Skye Belker is averaging 14.9 points over the last 10 games.
+Ashley Chea is shooting 36.1% from beyond the arc with 2.0 made 3-pointers per game for the Tigers, while averaging 12.5 points and 3.6 assists.
+Skye Belker is shooting 49.5% and averaging 14.9 points over the last 10 games.

 LAST 10 GAMES: Cyclones: 7-3, averaging 77.8 points, 33.7 rebounds, 18.0 assists, 3.8 steals and 2.2 blocks per game while shooting 48.9% from the field.
 Their opponents have averaged 68.3 points per game.